Some remedies are best left home

 - Bleach is a great cleaner.
 This is far removed from the truth.
 Bleach is simply a disinfectant; it does not take away dirt or grime.

-Our staff cleans with detail using lint-free microfiber and surgical cloths along with mops that use an all-natural cleaner.
+Our staff cleans with detail using lint-free microfiber and along with mops that use an all-natural cleaner.
 All cloths and mop heads are sanitized after every use so there is no sitting around developing bacteria and odors.